Tiny Music... Songs from the Vatican Gift Shop: Legacy

-Following Weiland's death, Billy Corgan of the Smashing Pumpkins posited, "It was STP's 3rd album that had got me hooked, a wizardly mix of glam and post-punk, and I confessed to Scott, as well as the band many times, how wrong I'd been in assessing their native brilliance.
+Following Weiland's death in 2015, Billy Corgan of the Smashing Pumpkins posited, "It was STP's 3rd album that had got me hooked, a wizardly mix of glam and post-punk, and I confessed to Scott, as well as the band many times, how wrong I'd been in assessing their native brilliance.
 And like Bowie can and does, it was Scott's phrasing that pushed his music into a unique, and hard to pin down, aesthetic sonicsphere.
 Lastly, I'd like to share a thought which though clumsy, I hope would please Scott In Hominum.
 And that is if you asked me who I truly believed were the great voices of our generation, I'd say it were he, Layne, and Kurt."

 In 2016, The A.V.
 Club noted that Tiny Music "was an almost shocking leap forward in creative ambition" and that "[STP] got weirder and better than anyone gives them credit for."

+In 2026, Tiny Music was ranked No. 47 on Consequence's list of the top 60 albums of 1996.